 Q : Should I Bring an Interpreter to My Asylum Interview?

-USCIS does not provide any interpreters during the asylum interview, except in the case of hearing-impaired applicants*.
-You must bring an interpreter if you do not speak English well enough to proceed with the interview in English.
+Yes.
+USCIS does not provide any interpreters during the asylum interview.
+You must bring an interpreter if you do not speak English fluently.
 The interpreter must be fluent in English and a language you speak fluently and must be at least 18 years old.
-The following persons cannot serve as your interpreter: your attorney or representative of record; a witness testifying on your behalf at the interview; or a representative or employee of the government of your country.
+The following persons cannot serve as your interpreter: your attorney or representative of record; a witness testifying on your behalf at the interview; or a representative or employee of your country.
 The regulation relating to interpreters can be found at 8 CFR § 208.9(g).